Research Summary and Profile

 As a former senior archivist at The National Archives of the UK I am an expert in the records of the British Colonial Office and have research interests in the administrative history of the Colonial Office, and in record-keeping there and in the colonial administrations.
 I am now working on the background to the disposal of records of colonial governments at independence, as highlighted by the release of the Foreign and Commonwealth Office 'migrated archive'.
 See under publications.

-I currently serve on the committee of the Society for Caribbean Studies, the Advisory Council of the Institute for the Study of the Americas and the advisory panel for Legacies of British Slave-ownership Phase II.
+I currently serve on the the Advisory Council of the Institute of Latin American Studies and the Advisory Panel for Legacies of British Slave-ownership Phase II.

 - Project summary relevant to Fellowship: